 People in end of life care are particularly vulnerable to hypoglycaemia.
 The management of diabetes in this population is centred on symptomatic relief.
 Sulphonylureas should be avoided in this group of individuals.
-Those requiring insulin will need reductions in their insulin dose as their condition deteriorates and should be managed as far as possible without invasive blood glucose testing, such as HbA1c.
+Those requiring insulin will need reductions in their insulin dose as their condition deteriorates and should be managed as far as possible without invasive glucose testing, such as HbA1c.
 Capillary blood glucose testing tests can be undertaken once or twice a day to assess for hypoglycaemia and avoid hyperglycaemic complications such as diabetic ketoacidosis or hyperosmolar hyperglycaemic state.
-Insulin therapy should not be discontinued in people with Type 1 diabetes (Diabetes UK 2018).
+The use of continuous glucose monitoring may be a safer alternative to capillary testing as this option negates the need for painful finger pricking but provides continuous glucose data which can be used to assess insulin needs Insulin therapy should not be discontinued in people with type 1 diabetes (Trend Diabetes, End of Life 2021).